 First of all, if you suspect that your pet may be in danger, always take them to visit a professional veterinarian.
 Here are a few things to remember if your dog swallowed makeup.

 Determine What Kind Of Makeup They Ate

 If possible, try to identify what your dog ate.
 Knowing this may be the difference between an emergency vet visit and a regular vet visit.

-If you suspect your pet may have eaten one, be careful to observe how often they defecate.
+If you suspect your pet may have eaten one, be careful to observe how often they poop.
 Check their stool to see if you can find traces of the sponge.
-If they are having trouble passing their food or not passing it at all, it’s definitely time for a vet visit.
+If they’re having trouble passing their food or not passing it at all, it’s definitely time for a vet visit.